MinecraftTAS/LoTAS/README.md

+﻿> [!IMPORTANT]
-﻿# This project is on hiatus!
+> # This project is no longer actively being developed!
-We are focussing our attention to [TASmod](https://github.com/MinecraftTAS/TASmod).
+>We are shifting our focus to [TASmod](https://github.com/MinecraftTAS/TASmod).
-For more information and plans read this announcement: [Future of Mineraft TAS tools](https://gist.github.com/ScribbleTAS/43b18e8a92a111e92bf4bb0d9cf49e99)
+>For more information and plans read this announcement: [Future of Mineraft TAS tools](https://>gist.github.com/ScribbleTAS/43b18e8a92a111e92bf4bb0d9cf49e99)

 # LoTAS
 Used to create non-playback, Low optimization Tool-Assisted Speedruns (LoTAS).
-Essentially, you record the game in slow motion, record yourself speedrunning with a recording program such as [OBS](https://obsproject.com),
-then speed up the video footage.
+You essentially play through your route in slow motion while using a recording program such as [OBS](https://obsproject.com) to capture yourself playing the game.
+Later you speed up the video footage and edit your attempts into a final video. then speed up the video footage.

 LoTAS is a collection of tools commonly used for TASing, with a big focus on RNG manipulation.

 ## Tools
-- *Tickratechanger*: Used for slowing down the game speed
+- *Tickrate Changer*: Used for slowing down the game speed
 - *Savestates*: Used for creating backups of your world, basically quick save/quick load
 - *Drop Manipulation*: Manipulates mob drops to always drop the best items
 - *Dragon Manipulation*: Manipulates the dragon phases